Email deliverability, or the process of getting your emails into your recipients’ inboxes, is the benchmark every email marketer ascribes to.

 When you hit send, your email first passes through internal filters before traveling the interwebs and arriving at an inbox server.
 Here, the email must pass ISP checks and filters.
 Then, the email is sorted by internal spam filters into a recipient's spam or inbox.
 Finally, once a message is successfully delivered, its fate lands in your recipients’ hands.
 Whether they positively or negatively interact with the content is up to them.

 ISP’s care about your credibility.
 Before allowing an email to be delivered, ISP’s run a reputation check to understand how legitimate you are as a sender.
 ISP’s rank your sender reputation to determine whether your message gets delivered.
 Like a credit score, a sender score, ranked from 0 and 100, indicates the health and credibility of your email program.
-The higher your sender score, the more likely your message is to reach its intended target.
+If you have a good sender reputation, your message will be more likely to reach its intended target.
 If your score is low, ISP’s can send your company’s messages to your recipients’ spam folders or worse, totally reject the message.

 First and foremost, ISP’s evaluate recipient engagement in understanding whether your messages are wanted or unwanted.
 ISP’s monitor signals such as opens, clicks, unsubscribes, and spam complaints, among other metrics.
 It all depends on the ISP, but typically providers consider positive signals to be forwarded messages, messages that were replied to, messages that were opened, messages that were clicked, and more.
-Negative signals include ignored messages, messages deleted without being opened, and messages that a user flags as spam.
+The number of emails you send in a limited time frame may also impact your engagement rate.
+Negative signals include ignored messages, messages deleted without being opened, and messages that a user has flagged as spam.

 ISP’s work by establishing a sending limit, which is the volume of email they deem acceptable for you to send at a time.
 When you reach your sending limit, the ISP’s will soft bounce all the emails thereafter until the limit resets.
 Often, the sending limit is set weekly, and sometimes it’s set daily, all depending on your regular sending volume.
 To avoid soft bounces, manage your send volumes meticulously.
 If you know you’re planning to ramp up volume, make sure you’re increasing it slowly, as big spikes lead to these bounces.
 For example, if you're planning a large email campaign for the winter holidays, you’ll want to slowly increase volume 30 days in advance.

 One key reason emails go undelivered is when they bounce.
 Emails can either soft bounce or hard bounce.
 A hard bounce occurs when you try to send an email to an invalid email address.
-If you’re getting a lot of hard bounces, ISP’s get the signal that your mailing list isn’t clean, which detracts from your sender reputation.
+If you have a high bounce rate, ISP’s get the signal that your mailing list isn’t clean, which detracts from your sender reputation.